rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 The project owner can transfer ownership to another member.
 This solves the issue of restricted modification rights if the original owner leaves the company or is unavailable.

 {{% notice info %}}
-To transfer ownership to a user, add them directly to the project.
-Project access through a user group is insufficient.
+Users need to be directly added to the project to transfer ownership; joining through a user group prevents ownership transfer.
 {{% /notice %}}

 To transfer project ownership: